Canadian Census Health and Environment Cohorts (CanCHECs)

 referrer

-Mental health assessment data are available on individuals receiving adult mental health services from participating hospitals in Ontario, as well as from two pilot facilities in Newfoundland and Labrador and one pilot facility in Manitoba.
+Mental health assessment data are available on individuals receiving adult mental health services from participating hospitals in Ontario, as well as from three facilities in Newfoundland and Labrador and one facility in Manitoba.

 Return to table note h